Last updated on June 25th, 2023

 There are a lot of apartments and apart-hotels close to the Slovenska beach.
 Among the hotels, the most popular is Hotel Slovenska Plaza, but I think staying in the apartment is a much better deal for many people.
 Especially considering how many new apartment complexes popped up in that area in recent times.

 So for the apartment, if you appreciate quiet neighborhoods, I recommend you to look at Mediteranska street (where this gorgeous Seaside Rest Flat is located).
 This is a very quiet street and the neighborhood is new, so you can expect everything to be modern and recently built.
 And the best part, getting to the beach takes only a few minutes.

 This area is also very nice and almost all the apartments there have beautiful views but it is closer to the main (busy) street, so depending on the location of the flat you may hear some noise.

 Zuplica Plaža – Blue Flag Beach in Budva

-This part of the beach as many others has sun loungers, showers, and cafe service.
+This part of the beach like many others has sun loungers, showers, and cafe service.
 It is always freer and emptier than the Slovenska beach and the water is more clear.
 But we personally didn’t really like the large pebbles.
 Walking barefoot on them during the day is unpleasant and hot.
+Plus, there was less shade.
 However, the seawater is so clear and blue.